Registering an association

 You will need to provide minutes from this meeting as a supporting document in your application.

-Complete and sign the incorporation of an association form including the statutory declaration sworn by your public officer.
+Fill in and sign the application to incorporate your association including the statutory declaration sworn by your public officer.

 The person submitting the form automatically becomes the association's public officer - no additional forms or fees are needed.